 Delhi, Jaipur, Agra, Rishikesh - all these places have their own unique culture and tradition to tell.
-From imperial royal buildings to pious religious trip, the weeklong trip will give you an overview of the northern part of India.
-It involves too much of travelling however at the end of the one will be amazed by the wide diversity of this place.
+From imperial royal buildings to pious religious trips, the weeklong trip will give you an overview of the northern part of India.
+It involves too much traveling however at the end of the one will be amazed by the wide diversity of this place.

 Day 01: Delhi Arrival